manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	![Github pages build I/O failure - 404](./images/github/gh-pages-01-build-io-failure.png " ")

 	**What went wrong**
-	To render the IO pages, all jobs related to build and deployment must complete successfully.
+	To render the I/O pages, all jobs related to build and deployment must complete successfully.
 In this case, one or more critical jobs failed to complete.

 	**What to do**
 	Debug the build workflow to narrow down the root cause, fix the issue, and build again.